From £42,0758

 Despite the relatively high price, a heat pump isn't standard-fit: it's a £1050 option on both Select and Premium models.

-To get the fastest charging speeds of 185kW, you need to have a four-wheel-drive model.
+To get the fastest charging speed of 185kW, you need to have a four-wheel-drive model.
 The maximum charging speed in rear-wheel-drive models is 135kW, which lags behind the likes of the Polestar 2 and Kia EV6, which can accept in excess of 200kW.

 VERDICT

-ford capri coty review 2024 front static 36
+ford capri 2024 uk jh 36

 The Capri was never going to be anything like the car that last wore this most iconic of badges.
-Yet what car from the 1980s is?
+Whether or not it delivers on its brief of being a sports car for the family is the real question.

-Whether or not it delivers on its brief of being a sports car for the family is a bigger question.
 While it's well suited to families with plenty of space and storage inside, it isn't a sporty car, let alone a sports car.
 It's instead a car with fluent road manners, one that has nice steering and good body control.
-Performance is plentiful, although a firm ride is on the watch list ahead of the car’s arrival in the UK.
+Performance is plentiful and the ride is soft enough to mute most potholes without being bouncy.

-The Capri will join the ranks of the booming electric crossover class with some bits better than rivals, some bits worse, yet its trump card remains that name: it ensures the car will stand out, and that will count for something in the increasingly homogenised class in which it competes.
+It will join the ranks of the booming electric crossover class with some bits better than rivals, some bits worse, yet its trump card remains that name: it ensures the car will stand out, and that will count for something in the increasingly homogenised class in which it competes.

 Mark Tisshaw